 Last update on

-**Summary** Network traffic to Google Cloud originating from Delhi, Chennai, Mumbai and surrounding areas is experiencing intermittent periods of elevated latency and possible packet loss. **Description** A fire at a third-party data center facility required an emergency power shutdown of networking equipment, isolating a non-compute local Point of Presence (POP) in Delhi and reducing available network capacity in the metro area.
-We rerouted significant traffic from the impacted facility in Delhi to address reduced local serving capabilities.
-As a result, a subset of Hybrid Connectivity and Virtual Private Cloud (VPC) customers may be impacted by the routing changes made to address reduced local, latency-optimized serving capabilities in Delhi.
-Affected customers may experience intermittent latency spikes due to demand exceeding capacity across Indian metros and regional ISPs.
+**Summary** Network traffic to Google Cloud originating from Delhi, Chennai, Mumbai and surrounding areas is experiencing intermittent periods of elevated latency and possible packet loss. **Description** Traffic rerouting from the impacted Delhi facility has caused a subset of Hybrid Connectivity and Virtual Private Cloud (VPC) customers to experience intermittent latency spikes as demand exceeds regional capacity.
+Media CDN customers may also notice increased latencies.
 Initial traffic mitigations have yielded positive results for some Cloud customers.
-In parallel, we are pursuing additional Internet Edge peering capacity to reduce latency in the local Delhi metropolitan area.
-Further, we are augmenting out-of-region Internet Edge regional peering capacity in Chennai to provide additional load-balancing and redundancy to large ISPs in India (expected to be done by Wednesday, 2026-06-17 PDT).
-We have optimized capacity across network backbones to increase available headroom.
-Additionally, we are further augmenting our Delhi backbone capacity (expected to be complete by Monday, 2026-06-15 PDT).
+We have restored a large portion of Internet Edge peering capacity to reduce latency in the local Delhi metropolitan area.
+Since the last update, we have completed the augmentation of out-of-region Internet Edge regional peering capacity in Chennai to provide additional load-balancing and redundancy to large ISPs in India.
+Following safety clearance, teams obtained access to the damaged site and will further restore additional incremental user-facing backbone capacity on Tuesday, 2026-06-23.
+We have optimized capacity across network backbones to increase available headroom, and augmented our Delhi user-facing backbone capacity.
 We will continue to closely monitor latency deviations and packet drops.
-We will provide our next update by Monday, 2026-06-15 17:00 PDT. **Symptoms** Customers may experience slightly elevated latency and non-optimal network routing into Google Cloud until the affected facility is fully restored. **Workaround** There is no workaround at this time.
+We will provide our next update by Tuesday, 2026-06-23 at 17:00 PDT. **Symptoms** Customers may experience slightly elevated latency and non-optimal network routing into Google Cloud until the affected facility is fully restored. **Workaround** There is no workaround at this time.

 Last update on